cyber-dojo/saver/docs/readme.txt

   But reading back will fail.
 Eg index == -1 will do events.lines.size - 1 == 3-1 == 2 but there is no
     .../ID/2/event.json
+  Add test for this.
 Fix this.
+  local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS Check diff works when there are these saver-offline gaps.

-  Inspect json files on default VM.
+- Inspect json files on default VM for above updates.
-  Keep manifest's version number as data submitted in kata/edit's form.
+  Keep manifest's version number as data submitted in kata/edit's html form.
-  Use that to choose group/kata implementations. local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS Check diff works when there are these saver-offline gaps.
+  Use that to choose group/kata implementations.
+  Don't switch version mid session.

+- zipper downloads will be in a certain format...
+  How does that affect coupling?

 - Also prepare new schema that flattens dir structure. not .../ID/INDEX/event.json